-- By obtaining a proper diagnosis, you can be assured that your symptoms are caused by coeliac disease (and should therefore improve once the gluten free diet is established) and not by another more sinister condition.
+- By obtaining a proper diagnosis, you can be assured that your symptoms are caused by coeliac disease and not by another more sinister condition.

 - As a genetic condition, there could be implications for your family once a diagnosis of coeliac disease is made.
 Following a diagnosis of coeliac disease, immediate family members should be screened.

-- On diagnosis of coeliac disease, screening for complications and associated conditions such as osteoporosis or autoimmune diseases should occur.
+- On diagnosis of coeliac disease, screening for complications and associated conditions such as osteoporosis or other autoimmune disease should occur.
 Being diagnosed appropriately will ensure this important medical assessment takes place.

 Once you are diagnosed…

 Coeliac Australia is here to help you manage your gluten free diet.
 We provide support and information relating to coeliac disease, the gluten free diet, ingredients, where to buy, cooking and recipes, overseas travel, education and research material.
 Specific resources for children requiring a gluten free diet are also available.

 Adjusting to the gluten free diet may seem difficult at first but as your knowledge and confidence grows, managing the diet becomes easier.
 Advice from a specialist dietitian is invaluable and can greatly enhance the enjoyment to be had from a gluten free lifestyle.

 Do not start a gluten free diet prior to testing

 Testing is simple